 At Paper for Water, we know the importance of sound and responsible financial policies.
 Since our founding, nearly 100% of funding went to programmatic operating costs, which was building water wells.
 We are proud of our commitment to be good stewards who are making a positive change in the world.

 Support from Others

-At Paper For Water, we know providing access to clean water is life changing, but also that through the giving of their time and energy, the rewards to our community run deep.
-We are very fortunate that there are groups like yours who are working to improve our Dallas community.
-With your gift we would be able to help support our ability to spread the message about the world water crisis, train volunteers, and deliver clean water to the global poor.
+At Paper for Water, we know providing access to clean water is life changing, and that through the giving of their time and energy, the rewards to our community run deep.
+With your gift we are able to continue to educate people about the world water crisis, train volunteers, and deliver clean water and sanitation to the global poor.
 We would love the opportunity to talk more with you.
-If we can provide any additional information or coordinate a visit, please do not hesitate to contact us at [email protected] Thank you for your consideration of being part of the Paper For Water mission to end the world water crisis.
+If we can provide any additional information or coordinate a donation, please do not hesitate to contact us at [email protected].
+Thank you for being part of the Paper for Water mission to end the world water crisis.

 Isabelle and Katherine Adams